katedaynee/kate-github-overview/README.md

 ## ⛹️ NFT-web3-marketing

-*docs are being updated* - always open to chat with my team (AANC, AntiAntiNFTs Club)
+*docs are being updated* - always open to chat

 ## ⛹️ biz i've built from 0